hwakabh/nemosphia/README.md

 - Slack Bot for VM provisioning to vSphere
   - Wrapper of vSphere API functions
-- User could use this software as portable interface of vSphere environment.
+- User can use this software as portable interface for vSphere environment
   - Interactive-operation with SlackBot
   - Operate with simple text format as Slack message